synclabs-dev/eslint-config/README.md

 ## Learn more

-This package is part of the Rush Stack project.
-Please visit [https://rushstack.io/](https://rushstack.io/) for more guidance as well as [help resources](https://rushstack.io/pages/help/support/).
+This package was forked from Microsoft's Rush Stack project and adapted to Sync Labs guidelines.